unthingable/monster-jam/docs/README.md

 ### Pad matrix

 * Press empty step (dark button) to create a step
-* Press an existing step to clear
+* Press an existing step to clear (and release quickly)
 * Press and hold step to select it for editing (long press will not delete it)
 * **SHIFT+NOTES** to toggle alternating note row colors